 He did the same thing again.
-And appeared around ten meters ahead of where his foot touched the ground.
+Neave appeared around ten meters ahead of where his foot touched the ground.

 Oh heavens.
 I’ve just teleported.

 Neave knew about movement techniques.
 But movement techniques were fast dashes at their absolute best.
-Was this just an impossibly fast dash as well?
+Was this just an impossibly quick dash?
 He approached a nearby obsidian bush.

-Neave was about to do the same thing and see whether he will appear behind the bush… Or get shredded to bits.
+Neave was about to do the same thing and see whether he would appear behind the bush or get shredded to bits.

 And he appeared behind the bush.
 Then he repeated the same thing with a large boulder.
 And he appeared behind it as well.

-Neave was exceptionally confused.
+Neave was bewildered.
 How had he possibly managed to do this?
-He yet again had to ask himself whether the realm he found himself in was simply governed by different laws of reality.
+He had to ask himself whether different laws of reality governed the realm he found himself in.
 After all, he had never heard of someone who could teleport without a spirit power.
-And it was only something insane like a legend golem that could provide a monster core holding such a power.
+And it was only something insane like a legend golem could provide a monster core holding such a power.

 If he returned to his sect and displayed this ability, he would probably be hailed as a once in a thousand years prodigy of his sect.
 Hell, he was confident that even his stepmothers would kiss his ass if he asked them to.
 After all, being able to do this was, well, a miracle.
 Neave couldn’t help but wonder exactly what else he was able to achieve.
 So he went back to the mirrors.
 And he once again started dancing.

-At first, he didn’t feel like it had been that long, but then he realized something.
-Given that he first achieved the foundation realm and then started doing his dancing he must have had at least a week's worth of time until he died of dehydration.
+At first, he didn’t feel like it had been that long since he started, but he realized something.
+Given that he first achieved the foundation realm and then started doing his dancing, he must have had at least a week's worth of time until he died of dehydration.

 The body of somebody within the foundation realm was significantly more durable than the body of a mortal.
 Neave believed that he used to only have around a day before.
 Now he must have at least a week.
-That would explain why he felt like he was improving at an impossibly fast speed.
+That would explain why he felt he was improving impossibly fast.
 He was still assuming he had the same amount of time as he used to.

-At the end of the day, these were simply idle thoughts.
+These were simply idle thoughts.
 The reality of it was that Neave just didn’t care how much time was passing.
-After all, he was having a ridiculous amount of fun.
+After all, he was having tons of fun.